TUM-MZ/MoWoCo/README.md

 # Moodle Wowza Connector (MoWoCo)

 This is a filter for Moodle 2+.
 It expands the built-in mediaplugin to connect to an external Wowza streaming server.
 It takes advantage of the different type of streaming, which Wowza streaming server supports.
+Currently it support Desktop computer by Flash and iOS devices by HTML5.

 ## Installation

-Put all the files in a own directory(e.g. wowza) under filter in your moodle installation.
+Put all the files in a own directory(e.g. mowoco) under filter in your moodle installation.

-cd moodle/filter
+<pre><code>cd moodle/filter
 mkdir wowza
-cd wowza
+cd wowza</code></pre>
 #Here you have to place the files

 ## Setup

 Activate the Wowza Connector.

-Go there: Moodle website administration > plugins > filter > overview Look for a filter named Wowza Connector and switch the state option to 'on'
+Go there: Moodle website administration > plugins > filter > overview
+Look for a filter named Wowza Connector and switch the state option to 'on'

 ## How to use the filter